 b.
 Custom design with logo

 It allows you to add a logo to the center of the QR Code.
 This logo can either be an image or even a text.
 You can also change the color and pattern of the eyes and data modules.

 Another way to design a QR Code is to place it over an image.

 QR Code generators can help you design in most cases (without a graphic designer).
 But, you might need a completely personalized design for your campaign.
 Something like this:

-To design a QR Code like this, you will need to make the edits in an image editor like Photoshop.
+To design a QR Code like this, you will need to make the edits in an image editor like Photoshop, Picsart or Pixelcut (with features such as background removal).
 Ensure that you generate a base version in the QR Code generator.
 Then, export the image in vector format (SVG, PDF, EPS, PS).